status-im/status-web/apps/website/docs/messaging-and-web3-browser/leave-a-group-chat.md

 ---
 id: 278
-revision: 0
+revision: '0'
 language: en
+title: Leave a group chat
 ---

-# Leave a group chat

 If you don’t want to be a member of a [group chat][understand-group-chats] anymore, you can leave the chat.
 You can always [re-join the chat][join-a-group-chat] later if you change your mind.